COVID-19 vaccination in New Zealand: December 2022

 Following provisional approval by Medsafe, the Director-General of Health and government ministers authorised the use of the paediatric Pfizer COVID-19 vaccine on 16 December for children aged six months to four years at risk of severe disease if they contract COVID-19.
 The Health Ministry expects the vaccine to be available from February 2023.

 On 21 December, Medsafe provisionally approved the use of Pfizer's two bivalent Omicron BA.1, and BA.4/5 booster vaccines for people over the age of 12 years old who have received their first two COVID-19 vaccination doses.

 February 2023

 On 9 February, Medsafe approved a version of Pfizer's paedetric vaccine for children aged between 6 months and four years old.

 On 23 February, Health Minister Ayesha Verrall confirmed that a bivalent COVID-19 vaccine would be made available to people over the age of 30 years from 1 April 2023.
 This bivalent vaccine includes protection against the Omicron variant.

+April 2023

+On 1 April, people aged 30 and over who have not had a booster or positive COVID-19 test in the past six months became eligible for the Pfizer BA.4/5 bivalent vaccine, which targets the Omicron variant.

+On 2 April, Prime Minister Chris Hipkins and Health Minister Verrall took part in a flu and COVID-19 vaccination event to urge eligible people to get their vaccine jabs in the lead-up to the winter flu season.

+May 2023

+On 22 May, Immunisation Advisory Centre medical director Nikki Turner expressed concern about the lack of urgency around COVID-19 booster shots.
+By 12 May, Health Ministry data confirmed that 52.5% of eligible individuals (roughly 893,157 individuals) had received their second COVID-19 booster vaccine dose.
+In addition, 289,402 individuals had received their third booster dose.

+December 2023

+On 20 December, Medsafe approved a new updated Pfizer vaccine to deal with XBB.1.5.
+COVID-19 strain in an effort to reduce next year's winter load on hospitals.

+February 2024

+In early February, an article in the academic journal Vaccine entitled "The impact of Covid-19 vaccination in Aotearoa New Zealand: A modelling study" estimated that COVID-19 vaccination prevented between 4000 and 12,000 deaths in New Zealand during the Omicron phase of the COVID-19 pandemic.
+Co-author COVID-19 research Professor Michael Plank credited the Government's elimination strategy with reducing COVID-19 hospitalisation numbers by between 34,000 and 56,000 during that period.